Tyler O'Neill Player Props: Cardinals vs. Brewers

 Tyler O'Neill At The Plate

-- O'Neill is hitting .227 with a home run and a walk.
+- O'Neill has a home run and two walks while hitting .231.

-- O'Neill has had a base hit in four of seven games this season, and multiple hits once.
+- O'Neill has had a base hit in five of eight games this year, and multiple hits once.

-- He has homered in one of seven games, and in 4.3% of his plate appearances.

 - O'Neill has an RBI in one game this year, and it was more than one in that game.